flet-dev/website/docs/tutorials/python-solitaire.md

     self.solitaire.update()
 ```

-The full source code of this step can be found [here].
+The full source code of this step can be found [here](https://github.com/flet-dev/examples/tree/main/python/tutorials/solitaire/solitaire-fanned-piles).
 Now we can drag and drop cards in fanned piles, which means we are ready for the real deal!

 ## Solitaire setup